kmdn/linker_topic_analysis/README.md

 [![Benchmark Collection (anonymised)](https://zenodo.org/badge/DOI/10.5281/zenodo.15620518.svg)](https://doi.org/10.5281/zenodo.15620518) Benchmark Collection (anonymised)

-Welcome to the official repository for the paper **"Linking with Bias"**.
-This project investigates the **systemic domain bias** present in modern **entity linking (EL)** systems and introduces benchmark resources to measure and mitigate such biases.
+Welcome to the official repository for the paper **"Linking with Bias: Domain-Specific Behaviour in Entity Linking Systems"**.
+This project investigates the **systemic domain bias** present in modern **entity linking (EL)** systems and introduces benchmark resources to measure and potentially mitigate such biases.

 ---